Metaswitch/clearwater-docker/README.md

     # Build all the other Clearwater Docker images and start a deployment.
     docker-compose -f minimal-distributed.yaml up

-The container exposes
+The deployment exposes

--   SSH on port 22 (exposed on port 8022) for configuration and troubleshooting
 -   the Ellis web UI on port 80 (exposed on port 8080) for self-provisioning
+-   STUN/TURN on port 3478 for media relay
--   SIP on port 5060 (exposed on port 8060) for service.
+-   SIP on port 5060 for service
+-   SIP/WebSocket on port 5062 for service.